-GENEVA, February 20, 2018 – Chinese dissident and former political prisoner Yang Jianli today addressed the main session of 10th Geneva Summit for Human Rights and Democracy — see quotes below, followed by full prepared remarks.
+Chinese dissident and former political prisoner Yang Jianli addresses the 10th Geneva Summit for Human Rights and Democracy – see quotes below, followed by full prepared remarks.

 On China’s harassment of human rights activists: